-If you’ve spent any time working in a large company, you’ve probably come across ServiceNow.
-It’s the powerful engine that runs in the background, handling everything from IT support tickets to complex business workflows.
-Now, like pretty much everyone else, they're going all-in on artificial intelligence, embedding it directly into their platform.
+If you've spent any time working in a large company, you've probably come across ServiceNow.
+It's the platform running in the background, handling everything from IT support tickets to complex business workflows.
+Like most enterprise vendors, they're now embedding artificial intelligence directly into their platform.

-But what does that really mean for the people using it every day?
-This practical ServiceNow AI review is here to get past the marketing hype.
-We’ll look at what its AI can actually do, try to make sense of the complicated pricing, and point out some of the real-world limitations.
-This should help you figure out if it's the right choice for your team, or if a more flexible tool might be a better fit.
+But what does that actually mean for the people using it every day?
+This practical ServiceNow AI review gets past the marketing copy.
+We'll look at what the AI can do, clarify the pricing situation, and flag some real-world limitations - so you can figure out whether it's the right choice for your team, or whether a more flexible tool might be a better fit.

 What is ServiceNow AI?

-First off, ServiceNow AI isn’t a single product you can just buy and switch on.
-It’s a collection of AI tools built into the main Now Platform, all designed to help automate business processes from start to finish.
-The goal here isn't just about answering questions; it's about actually getting work done.
+ServiceNow AI isn't a single product you can buy and switch on.
+It's a suite of AI tools built into the Now Platform, designed to automate business processes from start to finish.
+The goal is not just answering questions; it's about getting work done across the entire organization.

-The whole system is built on a few main parts:
+The system is built on several main components:

 -